 We recommend staying at the: Hilton Sandestin Beach, Golf Resort and Spa or at one of the many vacation homes in the area.
 The closest airport option is the Destin–Fort Walton Beach Airport, which was formerly known as the Northwest Florida Regional Airport.
 Because it’s a popular destination for many southerners, tourists often drive to Destin for their vacation.

-Fort Walton, located between Pensacola and Panama City, offers the same type of beautiful white sand beaches, making it a great spot for a family beach vacation.
+Fort Walton, located between Pensacola and Panama City, offers the same type of beautiful white sand beaches as Destin, making it a great spot for a family beach vacation.
 You’ll also find paddling trails and golf courses.
 The closest airport is the Destin Fort Walton Beach Airport – so you can easily combine a trip to Fort Walton with a trip to Destin.